braintree/braintree_rails_example/README.md

 ### Running Integration Tests

 Integration tests make api calls to Braintree and require that you set up your Braintree credentials.
-You can run this project's integration tests by adding your sandbox api credentials to `config/initializers/braintree.rb` and calling `rake spec:integration` on the command line.
+You can run this project's integration tests by adding your sandbox api credentials to `.env` and calling `rake spec:integration` on the command line.

 ### Running All Tests